Best Bali eSIM by traveler type

 Indonesia multi-island trip: Check the network behind the eSIM.
 Bali, Jakarta and Yogyakarta are not the same as remote beaches, mountain villages, boat routes or smaller islands.

 Heavy data user: Compare fixed large-data plans, unlimited-style eSIMs and local SIMs.
 Unlimited rarely means “do whatever you want forever at full speed.”
 Let us be adults.
+Use Bali Travel Budget if data costs are part of a bigger trip-cost check.

 Backup only: Buy a small plan and keep it for airport, maps, transport and emergencies.
 Use hotel Wi-Fi for updates, uploads and bored scrolling.
 Your data plan does not need to fund every quiet moment in a cafe.